 Insiders as a seventh factor in a multi-factor model

 The canonical factors of an equity quant fund, value, momentum, quality, low-vol, size, profitability, are tired.
 They still work, but their signal-to-noise ratio decays each year.
-Adding a correctly constructed insider factor can deliver decorrelated alpha.
-Here's how to integrate the Sigma score into an existing pipeline in under a day, across 5 markets.
+Adding a correctly constructed insider factor can contribute a decorrelated selection signal (selection skill validated out-of-sample; net-of-costs alpha is not demonstrated, see /methodologie#disclosure).
+Here's how to integrate the Sigma score into an existing pipeline in under a day, across 43 regulators (AMF, SEC, BaFin, SIX SER, RNS, and more).

 Data schema: what the API returns

-Each Sigma filing is a normalised record: id, market (FR/US/DE/CH/UK), transaction and publication dates, ticker, ISIN, CIK (US only), insider name, harmonised role (CEO/CFO/Chairman/Director/Other), nature (Acquisition/Disposal/Option/Award), volume, unit price, total amount normalised to EUR and USD, % of market cap, 100-point composite score.
+Each Sigma filing is a normalised record: id, market (1 of 43 regulators: FR/US/DE/CH/UK/...), transaction and publication dates, ticker, ISIN, CIK (US only), insider name, harmonised role (CEO/CFO/Chairman/Director/Other), nature (Acquisition/Disposal/Option/Award), volume, unit price, total amount normalised to EUR and USD, % of market cap, 100-point composite score.
 Filings are served at `/api/v1/declarations` with filters `market`, `score_gte`, `pubDate_gte`.

 Factor construction

 Per ticker, aggregate net buys over the last 60 days, weighted by Sigma score.
 Normalise by market cap.
 Z-score cross-sectionally by market and sector (so that a single market or sector doesn't dominate).
 You get an InsiderZ factor per ticker, updated daily, comparable to your model's other z-scores.
 Combine linearly (or via a meta-learner) with value, momentum and quality.
-The filtered Sigma subset (signalScore ≥ 40, cluster, mid-cap, executive role, n=196) shows a T+90 win rate of 77% and a mean return of +13.2%/yr over 2022-2025; read as upper bound (Bailey-Lopez de Prado deflated Sharpe is negative, see /methodologie#disclosure).
+The filtered Sigma subset (signalScore ≥ 40, cluster, mid-cap, executive role, n=3864) shows a T+90 win rate of 51.5% and a mean return of +2.6% per trade (T+90, not annualized) over 2022-2025; read as upper bound (Bailey-Lopez de Prado deflated Sharpe is negative, see /methodologie#disclosure).

 Sizing and turnover

-Insider buys are rare, a few hundred high-score filings per month across all 5 markets combined.
-Two implications: (1) keep the factor's weight modest in your meta-model (5–15% of total risk is reasonable), (2) lower turnover than for momentum.
-A 60–90-day carry per signal matches the window where most alpha shows up in our backtests.
+Insider buys are rare, a few hundred high-score filings per month across all 43 regulators combined.
+Two implications: (1) keep the factor's weight modest in your meta-model (5-15% of total risk is reasonable), (2) lower turnover than for momentum.
+A 60-90-day carry per signal matches the signal's historical observation window (T+90) in our backtests.
 A high-score signal that hasn't performed by T+120 days should be exited, the post-filing run-up is typically consumed.

 Pitfalls to avoid

 Three classic biases.
 (1) Look-ahead: use `pubDate` (the public date), not `transactionDate` (the market didn't know yet).
 Sigma exposes both.
 (2) Survivorship: delisted companies must remain in the backtest at their last known price.
-Sigma keeps delisted entities in history.
+Sigma keeps the historical filings of delisted entities, but their price history is no longer available after delisting, so they drop out of the published performance aggregates: control this bias with your own pricing reference data.
 (3) Cluster trades: one insider splitting a buy across three days isn't three signals.
 Use the `insiderId` field to deduplicate.

 Concrete integration